micro-community/micro/docs/v2/library/go-wrappers.md

 }
 ```

-It can be initialised when creating the service
+It can be initialized when creating the service

 ```go
 service := micro.NewService(